ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/commit-chains.md

 ### Overview

-NOCUST commit-chain was first introduced by the team at [Liquidity Network](https://liquidity.network/) and their peers in the form of an [academic paper](https://eprint.iacr.org/2018/642.pdf).
+The concept of 'NOCUST commit-chains' was first introduced by the team at [Liquidity Network](https://liquidity.network/) and their peers in the form of an [academic paper](https://eprint.iacr.org/2018/642.pdf).

-NOCUST is an account-based commit-chain, where an on-chain address is associated to a commit-chain account.
+NOCUST is an account-based commit-chain where an on-chain address is associated to a commit-chain account.

-The NOCUST on-chain contract expects to periodically receive a constant-sized commitment to the state of the commit-chain ledger from the operator, containing each user’s account in the collateral pool.
+The NOCUST on-chain contract expects to periodically receive a constant-sized commitment to the state of the commit-chain ledger from the operator containing each user’s account in the collateral pool.

 ### Free establishment